 I think that both films are actually quite similar in terms of their stories and overall themes.
 Both films have a strong and determined heroine, both films show the importance of love, family and home, and both films depict ordinary people being caught up in extraordinary events – the horrors of war in GWTW, and trying to survive in an unfamiliar land and fight evil in The Wizard Of Oz.

 The Wizard Of Oz is a film I love so much.
-As an Autistic person, I particularly appreciate how the four main characters accept each other completely for who and what they are.
+I particularly appreciate how the four main characters accept each other completely for who and what they are.
 There is no judgement between them, no awkwardness or unpleasantness because they each do things differently or have some problems.
 I also love how quickly the Scarecrow, Tin Man and Lion all start to care for Dorothy and try their best to help Dorothy and protect her.
 I also love how Dorothy stands up to bullies, cruelty and evil.
 Dorothy is someone who always fights against injustice and tries to do the right thing.
 The film shows us that ordinary people are capable of making a stand against evil and those with more power, you just have to find the courage within yourself to be able to do this.

 This film absolutely blew my mind the first time I ever saw it.
 I first saw it back in the 1990’s and I remember that this was the first film to really open my eyes to what film was capable of presenting to us.
 This film also got me interested in learning about how films were made and what went on behind the camera.

 Dorothy opens the door to Oz.
 Screenshot by me.